garybake/blog/content/2023_03_24_vector_database_api.md

 				db.client.batch.add_data_object(email, "Email")

-You can confirm the data has loaded at https://your-database-code.weaviate.network/v1/objects.
+You can confirm the data has loaded at the url *VDB_URL*/v1/objects.
 Once you are confident its working, recreate the email class and upload 500 messages.

 ### Query the data

 Now we come to the powerful part, using the vector search.
+Again this is all at the bottom of `import/import_emails.py` to play with.

-Note. if you run this and get the error 'Model .... is currently loading ...'.
+Note, if you run this and get the error 'Model .... is currently loading ...'.
 You should wait a couple of minutes.
-It just means the instance is turned off due to it being free and weaviate are rebooting it.
+It just means the instance is turned off due to it being free and weaviate are booting it.

 The first part is what information we want returned.
 Just the main ones will do, as long as 'content' is there.